piyush1703/Parallel-Computing/README.md

 ### Scaling Study

-We use IIT Kanpur's HPC2010 cluster to scale and compare the naive and optimised implementations of the algorithm to analyse performance.
+We used IIT Kanpur's HPC2010 cluster to scale and compare the naive and optimised implementations of the algorithm to analyse performance.